Medical missions in China: Protestant medical missions

 There were peculiar dangers even in this humanitarian work.
 In times of trouble, stories were circulated that the foreign doctors plucked out human eyes to make charms.
 The Yangzhou riot of 1868 was caused by this kind of misunderstanding.
 When the Bubonic plague broke out in Canton and Hong Kong in summer 1894, a rumor was started that foreign doctors were killing the people by scattering scent-bags, one whiff of which would cause death, and at one point a general uprising was being planned to kill the foreigners.

 Most of the early mission hospitals began with often only one medical missionary, and no other trained staff.
 One of the first mission hospitals was the "Chinese Hospital" operated by the London Missionary Society in Shanghai, founded by Dr. William Lockhart in 1844 (who had opened his first Chinese missionary hospital in Dinghai in 1840, while the island of Zhoushan was occupied by British troops).
 It was later known as the "Shantung Road Hospital" and the "Lester Chinese Hospital".

+In 1850, William Welton established a medical mission at Fuh-chow which was expanded following the Black Stone Hill anti-religion unrest.
+Birdwood Van Someren Taylor was charged by John Wolfe to open iteinerant and mobile dispensaries at Fuh-Chow (1878), Fuh-Ning (1883), and Hinghwa (1894) his largest.
+Taylor established medical education programs in each which led to the Union Medical College in 1911 where Taylor was the Founding Principal.
+Union was started by the Church Mission Sociest, American Congregationalists, and MEthodists Episcopalians.
+Joint medical colleges became the norm starting in 1901.

 The Taiping Rebellion interrupted the progress of medical missions until 1865, when mission hospitals and medical schools began to be established and organized more permanently.
 The Tung Wah Hospital was established at Hong Kong, and the medical services of the Chinese Maritime Customs with their valuable medical reports began during this period.
 The Customs Medical Service's doctors did not normally treat native patients.

 Sir Patrick Menson was on the staff of the "Amoy Missionary Hospital".
 He discovered Paragonimiasis during his service there.
 In 1866 the Revs.
 Hong Neok Woo and E. H. Thompson, D.D., of the American Episcopal Church Mission, founded the early St. Luke's Hospital.
 In 1871 Dr. James Gait of the Church Missionary Society arrived in Hangzhou to found a hospital, later known as the Kwang-Chi Hospital, which was greatly developed under the later Dr. David Durean Main, and before World War II, with its associated leprosarium and tuberculosis sanatorium, had a total of 459 beds.
 In 1875, Sigourney Trask received funding from the Methodist Episcopal Church mission to build a woman's hospital in Fuzhou, which had 1,208 registered patients by the end of its first year.
 Trask taught a local Fuzhounese student Hü King Eng, who she later arranged for to study medicine in the US.
 Hü then returned to practise in Fuzhou in 1895 and trained local Chinese women in western medicine.